garlicG/CutinManagerPlugin/README.md

 Contents license
 --

-Some images are from Jewel Savior.
+Some of character images are from Jewel Savior.
 > JewelSaviorFree
 > [http://www.jewel-s.jp/](http://www.jewel-s.jp/)